 While the headwear from these royals wasn’t as numerous or varied as some, they still warrant their own mentions, especially as we might be familiar with what they look like, but may not always understand their significance or who is wearing them.
 I hope you enjoyed this journey through the hats of most of the Middle Eastern royal families while they were in DC!

-A fascinating start, Jake, complete with an unexpected dose of imposters and mystery!
-Those small hats worn by the Duchess of Windsor are wonderfully chic.
 This is such an informative series, Jake, and so well researched.
 I’ve said before that most of Royal Hats’ focus is on hats worn by women in the European and Imperial royal houses and this provides an insightful look at royal houses where headwear is primarily worn by men.
 I found your introduction of the massar hat of Oman particularly fascinating.
 Thank you so much, Jake, for this series.

 Images from Getty as indicated